England and Scotland, united against racism

 For this Friday’s meeting between the Scots and the English, the one that will gather the most audience in the United Kingdom of all who are played in the group stage, both teams agreed to kneel.
 “Doing so is a symbol of solidarity, “said Andy Robertson, Scotland’s captain.

-For the first time in the Eurocup, two teams will perform the gesture before the match begins and, curiously, the two countries whose inhabitants least trust their importance will do so.
+For the first time in the Eurocup, two teams will perform the gesture before the match begins and, curiously, the two countries whose inhabitants least trust in its importance will do so.

 According to a survey by YouGov, the firm that compiles these statistics in the United Kingdom, only 37% of the English think that this gesture is important to combat racism, while among the Scots the figure drops to 36%.
 This contrasts with 76% of the Portuguese, 66% of the Spanish, and 57% of the Italians.
 However, these percentages do not include the English and Scots “of various ethnicities”, which 61% consider to be important.